ZunairRana/Instacart-Basket-Analysis/README.md

 ● The marketing and sales teams are interested in the different types of customers in their system and how their ordering behaviors differ.

 ## Data
-Used open-source data sets from Instacart:
+Used open-source data sets from Instacart available [here](https://www.instacart.com/datasets/grocery-shopping-2017)
-- Customers Data Set
-- Data Dictionary